Crazy Mouse: Gameplay

-Multiplayer

 The game supports up to both co-op and competitive four player multiplayer, locally or over Xbox Live.

 Reception

 Crazy Mouse received negative reviews from critics.
 On Metacritic, the game holds a score of 28/100 based on 5 reviews.
 GameSpot rated the game a 3/10, criticizing its gameplay, controls and art while ultimately describing it as "uninspired rehash."
 IGN also gave the game a low rating at 2.5/10, describing it as "a weak adaptation of the Pac-Man formula."